Abby Day Slocomb

-Abby Day Slocomb (October 5, 1836 – December 6, 1917) was an American inventor, philanthropist and historical preservationist.
+Abby Day Slocomb (October 5, 1836 – December 6, 1917) was an American inventor, philanthropist and historic preservationist.
 Born and raised in New Orleans, Louisiana, she descended from a Connecticut Revolutionary soldier and was a Quaker.
 After marrying Cuthbert H. Slocomb in 1860, she served as a nurse during the American Civil War.
-Her husband was a Confederate officer and the canon used by his unit was named "Lady Slocomb" in her honor.
+Her husband was a Confederate officer and the cannon used by his unit was named "Lady Slocomb" in her honor.
 He died in 1873, leaving his share of the lucrative hardware firm, Slocomb, Baldwin & Company, to his wife and sister, Ida A. Richardson.
 In addition to her earnings from the business, Slocomb filed several patents.
 She donated windows to the historic Christ Church Cathedral in New Orleans and helped the Ladies Aid Society raise money to save the church.

-Slocomb moved to Groton, Connecticut in 1888.
+Slocomb moved to Groton, Connecticut, in 1888.
 She founded that city's chapter of the Daughters of the American Revolution (DAR) in 1892, and three years later founded the chapter in New Orleans.
-She was the inaugural regent of the Groton chapter and first state director for the Children of the American Revolution.
+She was the inaugural regent of the Groton chapter and first state director for the Children of the American Revolution (CAR).
 She also located the lot on which the Memorial Continental Hall, headquarters of the DAR, was built.
 Realizing that Connecticut did not have an official flag, she pressed the legislature to adopt one and submitted designs for consideration.
 After a protracted disagreement over which emblem should be chosen, her design was accepted as the Connecticut State flag in 1897.